 Incomplete Submissions

-Missing a site plan, forgetting to include color samples, or submitting a form without contractor license information results in rejection and restart of the review cycle (adding 2–4 weeks).
-Our submission packages are complete on first submission, every time.
+Missing a site plan, forgetting to include color samples, or submitting a form without contractor license information results in rejection and restart of the review cycle (adding 2β4 weeks).
+Our goal is to submit a complete packet the first time, with the HOA appearance details and county permit details aligned before review starts.

 Setback Violations